pringshia/neovim-debian/README.md

-An attempt to build Neovim from source in Docker from a Debian-based container.
+Neovim built from source and setup with my custom config, in a Debian-based Docker container.

 ---